Edwards-R/redlist_docs/glossary.md

 ## Model Assessment
 The assessment of a given [model](#model) under a given Red List criterion.
 For example, the assessment of `Buffer Union` under `A2`.
 The criterion may be specified down to any applicable sub-level, e.g. `A2 b`, at the discretion of the assessor.
 Keep in mind that once a model assessment is defined, every taxon in the assessment **must** be assessed against that model assessment.
 It is not permitted to define taxon-specific model assessments.

+## Nomenclatural Change
+A nomenclatural change is when the name utilised for a [nomenclatural understanding](#nomenclatural-understanding) changes.
+For example, in 2008 the name *Bombus lucorum* in the assessment area was split into *Bombus lucorum*, *Bombus magnus*, and *Bombus cryptarum*.
+This is not a *taxonomic* change as no types were created nor modified.
+A taxonomic change creates a nomenclatural change, but a nomenclatural change does not create a taxonomic change.

 ## Nomenclatural Understanding
 A method of keeping track of the evolution of taxonomic nomenclature over time without resulting in confusion or loss of data.
 An example of how they work can be found at https://github.com/Edwards-R/Understanding_Example.